Rachel Sees Snail Shoes

 If I hope to keep making more sandals after your class, what would you estimate is the cost of the material and tools?
 Is it possible to make more at home once you've learned the skills?

 Continuing to make shoes is definitely part of the plan!
-I provide some xerox lists at the end of class to help you remember all the steps, and a list to help with sourcing.
-Plus you can Always email me with questions regarding this stuff.
+My book has all the resources you’d need to continue making sandals or simple shoes.
+Additionally you can always email me with questions.
 Sandalmaking and shoemaking is an "at-home" friendly activity once you invest in some basic tools.
-To make simple rubber soled sandals your initial tool cost might be about $50.
-Materials would be closer to $150 because you often have to buy a whole leather hide, a whole sheet of soling material, a whole container of glue.. but then you’ll have enough to continue to make several more pairs.
+To make sandals your initial tool cost might be about $50.
+Materials would be closer to $150 because you often have to buy a whole leather hide, a whole sheet of soling material, a whole container of glue.
+But then you’ll have enough to continue to make several more pairs.
 The only higher priced tools you might invest in would be a shoe anvil (~$50 online), optional tacks and nails (~$30), or maybe a table-top belt-sander (~$100).
 All these things can be shared if you want to work with friends!

 Do you sell shoemaking kits?
 Mule-making kits?

 Yes!
 I FINALLY made a Mule kit and Mule video!
-The kit comes with the video, or, the video comes with sourcing advice and links.
-You’ll have to source your own shoe forms in either case.
+Kits come with video links to help you along.
+You’ll have to source your own shoe forms.
 You can start by looking for your size on etsy, ebay, here, or here.

 I'm trying to get a group together for the closed-toe shoe class.
 Is there a maximum size?